trhallam/segysak/docs/index.rst

 during the Transform 2020 Software Underground Hackathon held online across the world due to the cancellation of of the EAGE Annual in June of that year.
-Significant contributions during the hackathon were made by Steve Purves, Gijs Straathof, Fabio and Alessandro Amato del Monte.
+Significant contributions during the hackathon were made by Steve Purves, Gijs Straathof, Fabio Contreras and Alessandro Amato del Monte.

 License
 -------